iancooperman/iancooperman.github.io/src/JavaScriptGraphicsEngineBody.md

 }
 ```

 If I were to create another engine, there are plenty of things I would do differently.
 For one, I would represent objects' rotation with Quaternions instead of a Vector, as Quaternion operations are more performant.
 However, perhaps the biggest regret I have with this implementation is the lack of proper lighting.
 There's a reason the scene ended up fully bright.
 I spent so much time putting the scene graph structure together that I didn't have enough time to write proper lighting code.
+Here's how rotation is currently handled in `transform.js`.

 ```javascript
 rotate(axis, angle) {